 Having said that though, don’t underestimate the value and worth of its message.
 This film takes us and allows us to explore an area of our life that most of us are either very uncomfortable to talk about or really don’t know how to approach.

 The movie definitely provides a thought-provoking, yet safe atmosphere for us to really explore the most common questions we have about life, death, and the afterlife.

 From a metaphysical perspective, it even covers out of body experiences, near-death experiences, Reiki and energy healing, spirit guides and more!

 It is also very wise, not just for the material it presents, but because it relays the message several times, that ultimately we have to find out the answers for ourselves.
 Nothing anyone says, nothing we read or hear is really going to hit home, until we move from believing something, to knowing something ourselves.

 Is this a beneficial movie for those out there who are very comfortable and have a highly developed level of consciousness and spirituality?
 Perhaps not.
 They may find it a bit too elementary.
 But that is the movie’s strength.
 It is not geared for the minorities in the population, but at the majority of people who really are struggling in any way, with the ideas of life, death and spirituality.

-My favorite part and the one that was most influential for me, was the discussion on soul contracts.
+My favorite part and the one that was most influential for me was the discussion on soul contracts.
 I have heard about these before and am expanding my personal awareness of what this means to me at the moment, and so I found this part of the movie really hit home with me.
-I think it will for a lot of people out there as well, because for the most part we see, the deaths of a child especially, as some tragic and most unfair loss.
+I think it will for a lot of people out there as well because for the most part, we see, the deaths of a child especially, like some tragic and most unfair loss.
 But the case is so different, should we only allow ourselves to see the bigger picture.

 As Neale Donald Walsch also said in his book “Home With God” – no death is ever an accident, waste or mistake.
 Every single one holds a sacred purpose.